snoekiede/ObservableProperties/README.md

 # Observable Property

-A thread-safe observable property implementation for Rust that allows you to observe changes to values across multiple threads.
+A production-ready, thread-safe observable property implementation for Rust that allows you to observe changes to values across multiple threads.
+Built with comprehensive error handling and no `unwrap()` calls for maximum reliability.

 ## Features